 Taking the GMAT a second or third time is a lot of hard work.
 But if you are taking it for the fourth time or fifth time, your biggest task is to ward off the guilt of past failures and fear of future failure – apart from preparing well for the GMAT.
 So obviously, questions about the worth of retaking the GMAT will enter your mind.

 Prawee, who scored 740 on her fifth attempt is a stellar example of perseverance and faith in oneself.
 Despite being stuck in the score range of 650 and 680 since her second attempt, she believed, “I am one of those people who will not settle for less if I believe I can do better.”

 And what was the result?
-She got admits from 4 business schools including Kellogg and received got scholarships worth $180,000 cumulatively.
+She got admits to 4 business schools including Kellogg and received got scholarships worth $180,000 cumulatively.

 Why was she able to do it?
 Because she really wanted to get into a top business school, and she knew getting a good GMAT score is the starting point.

-Therefore, if you want an admit from your dream business school, retaking the GMAT is worth every second of your time.
+Therefore, if you want an admit to your dream business school, retaking the GMAT is worth every second of your time.

 Who should retake the GMAT?

 You should retake the GMAT if you answer “Yes” to any of the situations below:

 - You seriously intend to improve your GMAT score